Robin Scott (singer): Breakthrough

-While still in Paris he recorded early versions of "Moderne Man" and "Satisfy Your Lust", tracks which would ultimately appear on the first M album.
+While still in Paris he recorded early versions of "Moderne Man" and "Satisfy Your Lust", tracks which would ultimately appear on the debut M studio album.

 Using a group of session musicians he called "M", he also produced and recorded "Pop Muzik".
-It became a top 40 hit in the UK and popular again in 1989 when it was remixed and re-released.
-Among the other musicians who played on the track were his brother Julian Scott (on bass), then-unknown keyboardist Wally Badarou, Canadian programmer John Lewis and backing vocalist Brigit Novik.
-When it was released in the UK in early 1979, it became a hit, reaching No. 2 on the UK Singles Chart and No. 1 in the US, after which MCA Records, the label which had released the single, requested he record an album.
+It became a Top 10 hit in the UK and popular again in 1989 when it was remixed and re-released.
+Among the other musicians who played on the track were his brother Julian Scott (on bass guitar), then-unknown keyboardist Wally Badarou, programmer John Lewis and backing vocalist Brigit Novik.
+When it was released in the UK in March 1979, it became a hit, reaching No. 2 on the UK singles chart and No. 1 in the US Billboard Hot 100, after which MCA Records, the label which had released the single, requested he record a studio album.

-New York • London • Paris • Munich was recorded in Montreux, Switzerland, at Queen's Mountain Studios, and using their regular engineer, David Richards as well as Julian Scott, Wally Badarou (who would later work with Stevie Winwood, among others) and Brigit Novik.
-Additional musicians on the LP included drummer Phil Gould (later of Level 42), Gary Barnacle on saxophone and flute, and (at the time) local Montreux resident David Bowie, who provided occasional handclaps.
-Released in the UK at the end of 1979 and on Sire Records in the US, the album sold well.
+New York • London • Paris • Munich was recorded in Montreux, Switzerland, at Queen's Mountain Studios, and using their regular engineer, David Richards as well as Julian Scott, Wally Badarou (who would later work with Steve Winwood, among others) and Brigit Novik.
+Additional musicians on the album included drummer Phil Gould (later of Re-Flex and Level 42), Gary Barnacle on saxophone and flute, and Montreux resident David Bowie, who provided occasional handclaps.
+Released in the UK at the end of 1979 and on Sire Records in the US, the album sold moderately well.

 "Moonlight and Muzak" was released in late 1979 as the third single from the album, peaking at No. 33 in the UK.
 MCA executives were unhappy with this change of direction, but with a hit behind him, Scott felt it was relevant to be heard at this point.
-The track was written as a result of his experiences in the U.S. where he came into contact with a music company called the Muzak Organisation.
+The track was written as a result of his experiences in the US where he came into contact with a brand and company called Muzak.

 The song was a UK Top 40 hit, and then "That's the Way the Money Goes" became another charting hit inside of a year.
-A 45-minute film incorporating videos and concert performances to date came as a result of a quick globe-trotting world tour in the wake of the hit.
+A 45-minute film incorporating music videos and concert performances to date came as a result of a quick globe-trotting world tour in the wake of the hit.